For Atlanta, this year has been a wet one.

 The rain sensor

-If your irrigation system is working overtime in the rain, you might also notice some signs that your plants are being overwatered.
-These include increased weed pressure, rotted flowers and yellowing shrubs or turf.
+If your irrigation system works overtime in the rain, you might also notice some signs that your plants are being overwatered.
+These include increased weed pressure, rotted flowers, and yellowing shrubs or turf.

 Get water smart